DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 ### Simple example (MVP)

-Here is simple example of my very first test of using Hugo where changes on the left are shown automagically on the right (I always start learning a new technology by creating the simplest possible version that works, i.e. an MVP)
+Here is simple example of my very first test of using Hugo where changes on the left are shown automagically on the right.
+I always start learning a new technology by creating the simplest possible version that works, i.e. an MVP.

 ![](images/hugo-simple-example.jpg)